nucleome/nucleserver/README.md

 > If you are using Windows and not familiar with runnning command line tool in Windows, please read [this article](https://www.computerhope.com/issues/chusedos.htm) first.
 Then,you can run `nucleserver` as a command line tool in terminal.

 > As a side note, please note that you'd have to grant the excutable the correct permission.
-In linux/Mac, this can be done with the following shell command.
-> ``` chmod +x nucleserver ```
+In linux/Mac, this can be done with the command ``` chmod +x nucleserver ```.

 The next step is to create an excel table for configurations.
 You can download a simple template [Here](https://docs.google.com/spreadsheets/d/1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM/edit#gid=1744383077).
 Please note this google sheet can be saved in .xlsx format (now called nucle.xlsx in this demo).
 This excel table will point to a bigBed file host remotely by ENCODE through the Internet.
 If you'd like to host the data in your own server, you can download this [bigBed file](https://www.encodeproject.org/files/ENCFF845IDA/@@download/ENCFF845IDA.bigBed) manually.
 And then, you can point to this local file by modifying the followings in the nucle.xlsx file.
 The following command will start the data server.
 ```